esm-dev/modern-monaco/README.md

 > [!Note]
 > The `typescript` package is required by JavaScript/TypeScript LSP worker.
 We recommend `typescript@5.5.x` or later.

-or import it from [esm.sh](https://esm.sh/) in browser without build step:
+or import it from [esm.sh](https://esm.sh/) CDN in browser without build step:

 ```js
 import * from "https://esm.sh/modern-monaco"